T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning: Related Work

-There are many SSL methods designed to address temporal or spatiotemporal tasks.
-In video-related tasks, such as MAE-ST~\cite{cFeichtenhofer_2022_MAE-ST}, a random patch masking strategy is employed over consecutive frames.
-The model is tasked with recovering these masked patches while considering information from neighboring frames.
+\boldparagraph{Temporal Self-supervised Learning.} There are many SSL methods designed to address temporal or spatiotemporal tasks in the video domain.
+MAE-ST~\cite{cFeichtenhofer_2022_MAE-ST} employs a random patch masking strategy over consecutive frames.
+The model is tasked with recovering these masked patches while considering information from adjacent frames.
 VideoMAE~\cite{zTong_2022_VideoMAE} retains the same reconstruction pipeline as the pretext task but exploits a tube masking strategy.
-SiameseMAE~\cite{aGupta_2023_SiameseMAE} learns object-centered representations with the help of cross-attention layers and an asymmetrical masking technique on consecutive frames.
-There are also content-based masking strategies, \eg motion-guided masking~\cite{bHuang_2023_MGMAE, yMao_2023_MaskedMotionPredictors}.
+SiameseMAE~\cite{aGupta_2023_SiameseMAE} learns object-centred representations with the help of cross-attention layers and an asymmetrical masking technique on consecutive frames.
+There are also content-based masking strategies, \eg, motion-guided masking~\cite{bHuang_2023_MGMAE, yMao_2023_MaskedMotionPredictors}.
 The primary concept underlying these methods is acquiring an understanding of temporal dependency across frames through the process of reconstructing patches with reference to consecutive frames.

-While this concept is effectively used in video understanding, it is rarely applied to the learning of sparse point cloud representations.
+While this concept is effectively used in video understanding, it is rarely applied to learn sparse point cloud representations.
 This is because point clouds are typically handled on a frame-by-frame basis rather than being regarded as a temporal sequence.
-For instance, when using temporally adjacent scans as input during self-supervised learning, both STSSL~\cite{yWu_2023_SpatiotemporalSelfSupervisedLearning} and TARL~\cite{nunes_tarl} use HDBSCAN~\cite{rjgbCampello_2013_HDBSCAN} to obtain segments and apply self-supervision by minimizing the feature distance between the same segments or points between neighbor frames.
+For instance, when using temporally adjacent scans as input during self-supervised learning, both STSSL~\cite{yWu_2023_SpatiotemporalSelfSupervisedLearning} and TARL~\cite{nunes_tarl} use HDBSCAN~\cite{rjgbCampello_2013_HDBSCAN} to obtain segments and apply self-supervision by minimizing the feature distance between the same segments or points of neighbour frames.
 While they achieve impressive results, two issues persist 1) The use of elaborate and time-consuming pre-processing methods to obtain segments.
 2) A primary focus on object consistency across frames rather than understanding object motion.

-Unlike other approaches, this paper aims to reduce the reliance on complex preprocessing techniques and emphasizes the significance of enabling the model to establish temporal correspondence through self-supervised learning from unlabeled data.
+Unlike other approaches, we aim to reduce the reliance on complex preprocessing techniques and focus on enabling the model to establish temporal correspondence through self-supervised learning from unlabeled data.